huanghelen30/ai-blog-writing-team/README.md

 ## Please Read
 - currently non-responsive, please view in desktop mode
 - currently must keep topics as one word/short keywords for research endpoint to fetch a source successfully e.g. "computer" vs "Debuggging a computer program"
-- currently must type the excat word as instructed to work as intended

 ## Overview